Triskele37/ffxiv-completionist/documentation/Feature Todo.md

-White Oak Branch moved from logging 70 to logging 75 log Triple Triad Opponents layout is jacked guildhest missing ilvl
+White Oak Branch moved from logging 70 to logging 75 log Triple Triad Opponents layout is jacked guildhest missing ilvl may have excluded the wrong Way of the Arcanist? double check known diffs for quests (lots of weirdness with class/job) dafuq is going on with q69620 verify cache deletes when told

 ------------------------------------------------------------------ Upcoming ToDo
 **Add**